 WITNESSETH:

-WHEREAS, the Subdivider, as a condition of approval of the final plat of Meadowbrook Park subdivision wishes to enter into a Subdivision Improvements Agreement, as provided for by Section 30-28-137 (C.R.S.), Chapter 5 of the El Paso County Engineering Criteria Manual and Chapter 8 of the El Paso County Land Development Code incorporated herein; and
+WHEREAS, the Subdivider, as a condition of approval of the final plat of Meadowbrook Park Filing No. 1 subdivision wishes to enter into a Subdivision Improvements Agreement, as provided for by Section 30-28-137 (C.R.S.), Chapter 5 of the El Paso County Engineering Criteria Manual and Chapter 8 of the El Paso County Land Development Code incorporated herein; and

-WHEREAS, pursuant to the same authority, the Subdivider is obligated to provide security or collateral sufficient in the judgment of the Board of County Commissioners to make reasonable provision for completion of certain public improvements set forth on Exhibit(s) _A_ attached hereto and incorporated herein; and
+WHEREAS, pursuant to the same authority, the Subdivider is obligated to provide security or collateral sufficient in the judgment of the Board of County Commissioners to make reasonable provision for completion of certain public improvements set forth on Exhibit A attached hereto and incorporated herein; and

-WHEREAS, the Subdivider wishes to provide collateral to guarantee performance of this Agreement including construction of the above-referenced improvements by means of Performance Bond
+WHEREAS, the Subdivider wishes to provide collateral to guarantee performance of this Agreement including construction of the above-referenced improvements by means of a Performance Bond.

-1. Plat restriction

-a.
-On plat

-b.
-Separate agreement

-2. Irrevocable letter of credit

-3. Performance or property bond

-4. Cash

 NOW, THEREFORE, in consideration of the following mutual covenants and agreements, the Subdivider and the County agree as follows:

 l.
 The Subdivider agrees to construct and install, at his sole expense, all of those improvements as set forth on Exhibit(s) A attached hereto.
 To secure and guarantee performance of its obligations as set forth herein, the Subdivider agrees to provide collateral to remain in effect at all times until the improvements are completed and accepted in accordance with Chapter 5 of the ECM.
-Security and collateral shall be posted in the form of Performance Bond:

-a.
-A plat restriction appearing on the face of the plat which reads as follows: _

-b.
-A plat restriction by separate agreement which reads as follows: _

-c.
-An irrevocable letter of credit from _______

-Bank in the amount of $_________________________.

-d.
-A performance or property bond issued by __TBD___________________ as corporate surety in the amount of $_______1,840,034.80___________.
+Security and collateral shall be posted in the form of a performance or property bond issued by __TBD___________________ as corporate surety in the amount of $1,840,034.80.

-e.
-Cash in the amount of $ _______________ deposited with the El Paso County Treasurer’s Office.

-If Subdivider chooses to construct the subdivision in phases, the ECM Administrator may require an increase in the amount of security for an individual phase prior to notice to proceed for that phase, to take into account any increase in cost due to inflation.

 2. Subdivider is responsible for providing any renewals of collateral to ensure that there is never a lapse in security coverage.
 Subdivider shall procure renewal/extension/replacement collateral at least fifteen (15) days prior to the expiration of the original or renewal/extension/replacement collateral then in effect.
 Failure to procure renewal/extension/replacement collateral within this time limit shall be a default under this Agreement and shall allow the County to execute on the collateral.
 In addition, if Subdivider allows collateral to lapse at any time, no lots in the subdivision may be sold, conveyed or transferred, whether by Deed or Contract, after the expiration date of such collateral until the improvements identified on Exhibit A have been completed and final acceptance is received from the County.
 If replacement collateral is used for renewal, approval by Board of County Commissioners is required.